Orange County Debt Consolidation Attorney

 How Long After Debt Consolidation Can I Buy a House?

-Debt consolidation will not prevent you from buying a home, but it can be better to wait a while after consolidating your debt before you make a large financial decision like getting a mortgage.
+Debt consolidation will not prevent you from buying a home, but it may be better to wait a while after consolidating your debt before making a large financial decision like getting a mortgage.
 In general, it’s recommended to wait at least six months to a year after consolidating debt before applying for a mortgage.

 During this time, focus on improving your credit score, reducing your debt-to-income ratio, and saving for a down payment.
 Additionally, ensure that you have a stable income and a positive payment history on your consolidation loan to strengthen your mortgage application.